JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal.md

 ## Step 2

 For part 1 we are going to add the red light.
-To start lets grab 3 "Digital Write Pin" blocks, and one "Pause" block.
+To start lets grab 3 "Digital Write Pin" blocks from the advanced tab, and one "Pause" block from the basic tab.
 Stack the three digital blocks, then place the pause block under the three existing blocks.

 ```blocks
 basic.forever(function () {